gusruben/you-throw-me/README.md

 ---

-# So What's This Good For?
+# So, What's This Good For?

 Well, to be blunt, breaking phones.
 Certainly, you must have a busted old Android lying in a sock drawer somewhere you won't miss.
 But I'm sure you could also use it to test your accelerometer in a controlled environment!
 Get a lot of cushions.
 And hey, this is Scrapyard, the point is that it's useless.
 Why are you so convinced that everything needs to have a purpose anyways?
 Get your head out of your ass.
 Make stupid shit for the sake of making it.
 We did, and we had an absolute blast doing it.